Comprehensive Eye Exams

 - Visual fields test to determine if you have blind spots or peripheral vision issues

-- Cover test, which identifies cross eyes or binocular vision problems
+- Cover test, which identifies crossed eyes or binocular vision problems

 - Slit lamp exam to detect common eye diseases and conditions